Role of complementary new channels in your payments strategy

 • By helping companies cut through the payments confusion through consulting.
 The ideal treasury management bank is adept at helping clients identify niche payment applications where a new payment channel would offer greater efficiency or other benefits.

-“Digital transformation is requiring corporate treasurers to revise their payment strategies,” Flaherty says.
+“Digital transformation is requiring corporate treasurers to revise their payment strategies,” Haber says.
 “Companies should look for a bank that can support them in using both traditional and new payment rails to their best advantage.”

 RTP is just one part of a comprehensive payment strategy.
 If you need help building that strategy, we have the resources to get you started.